AdminGodZ/M426_KISS/README.md

 - If a simple solution works, use it

 ## Author
-Created for M426 by Tim H. - KISS Principle Demonstration
+Created for M426 by AdminGod - KISS Principle Demonstration